NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/W/Wondrous Figurine (Candy Constrictor).md

 Although appearing as a multicolored piece of stick candy, this figurine bears a narrow snake head at one end and is as durable as stone.

-When activated, it becomes a rainbow-striped [[Monster Core/Python|Ball Python]] except it lacks the Stealth skill.
+When activated, it becomes a rainbow-striped [[Python|Ball Python]] except it lacks the Stealth skill.

 The snake can be used once per day, and it can remain in snake form for up to 20 minutes.